StevenMayher/432-2022/classes/postclass/README.md

 17. [The Epidemiologist R Handbook](https://epirhandbook.com/index.html) can help you learn about R for applied epidemiology and public health.
 18. Building something and want to cite the R packages involved?
 Check out the [grateful package](https://github.com/Pakillo/grateful) which makes this easier to do.

-## Want to be a Teaching Assistant for 431 next Fall?

-If you are interested in serving as a TA for 431, please consider getting involved, if that fits well with your plans next Fall.
-I always need help, and so do the incoming students!